Efficient Audio-Visual Speech Separation with Discrete Lip Semantics and Multi-Scale Global-Local Attention: Methods

 \subsection{Pretrained Video Encoder}

 In the AVSS task, video encoders face a critical trade-off: large-scale backbones achieve strong semantic alignment with lip movements but incur prohibitive computational costs, while lightweight encoders often fail to capture high-level semantic features and lead to suboptimal separation quality.
 To overcome this challenge, we design a dual-path autoencoder, DP-LipCoder (Figure~\ref{fig:video-ae-pipeline}), which extracts both reconstruction-related and semantic-related features from the video stream.
 The dual-path design is motivated by two complementary observations: (i) speaker images inherently contain auxiliary cues such as facial expressions and speaker identity, which are also crucial for speech separation; (ii) speech and lip motions exhibit strong temporal alignment.
 Specifically, both the reconstruction path and the semantic path adopt the same encoder structure.
+However, The encoder parameters are not shared between the two paths.
 The encoder structure is adapted from video generation network MagVIT \citep{yu2023magvit}.
 The encoder consists of cascaded 3D residual blocks and spatial attention blocks, with alternating spatial downsampling.
 At the end of the semantic path, an additional single-step VQ module is introduced to extract discrete semantic features from semantic path encoder output $\mathbf{Z}_\text{e}$.
 Subsequently, the outputs of the two encoders are denoted as $\mathbf{V}_\text{r}$ and $\mathbf{V}_\text{s}$, respectively. $\mathbf{V}_\text{r}$ and $\mathbf{V}_\text{s}$ are fused via summation and passed to the decoder, which mirrors the encoder structure.
 The decoder progressively reconstructs along the spatial dimension, yielding the final reconstructed video $\hat{\mathbf{V}}\in \mathbb{R}^{H\times W\times T_\text{v}}$.
 Further architectural details are in Appendix~\ref{app:video-arch}.

 To guide the dual-path network toward simultaneously and effectively modeling $\mathbf{V}_\text{r}$ and $\mathbf{V}_\text{s}$, we introduce three losses during training (Figure~\ref{fig:video-ae-pipeline}): (i) Reconstruction loss ($\mathcal{L}_{\text{recon}}$), which improves the fidelity of the reconstructed frames and encourages the reconstruction path to capture speaker-related cues. (ii) Distillation loss ($\mathcal{L}_{\text{distill}}$), where AV-HuBERT is employed as a teacher model to guide the semantic path toward extracting audio-aligned semantic features. (iii) Commitment loss ($\mathcal{L}_{\text{commit}}$) following the standard formulation in VQ~\citep{esser2021taming}, which penalizes discrepancies between encoder outputs and their nearest codebook entries.
 The details of different losses are provided in Appendix~\ref{app:video_loss}.
 The overall training objective is